AMD A10-4600M vs Intel Core i7-4700MQ

 Newer version of PCI Express (PCIe).
 PCI Express (PCIe) is a high speed expansion card standard, that connects the computer to it's peripherals.
 Newer versions can support more bandwidth and deliver better performance.

-Clearly higher Cinebench 10 result
+Sizably higher Cinebench 10 result

 13462 higher Cinebench 10 result.
 This benchmark measures the performance of the CPU using multiple threads.

-Explicitly higher Cinebench 10 result (single)
+Appreciably higher Cinebench 10 result (single)

 2779 higher Cinebench 10 result (single).
 This benchmark measures the performance of the CPU using a single thread.

-Significantly faster GPU turbo speed
+Appreciably faster GPU turbo speed

 465 MHz faster GPU turbo speed.
 When the GPU is running below its limitations, it can boost to a higher clock speed in order to give increased performance.

-Sizably higher 3DMark 06 result
+Distinctly higher 3DMark 06 result

 4036 higher 3DMark 06 result.
 This benchmark measures the performance of the GPU.